Declaring these positive Christmas affirmations will help you connect more personally with the greatest gifts of God this season!

 - Jesus was always the plan.

-- I rest in awareness of God’s order and plan.
+- I rest with the awareness of God’s order and plan.

 - I command my heart to repeat the sounding joy!